By Ty Faruki

 For journalists, a fascination with Somalia exists from a mixture of historical interest and uncomfortable politics.
 But for those seeking to travel for the sake of saying you have, tread carefully ensuring you have adequate contacts and a base you can trust.

-Somalia is a dusty country, difficult for those suffering from asthma, dust allergies and hygiene triggered phobias.
+Somalia offers a dusty landscape, difficult for those suffering from asthma, dust allergies and hygiene triggered phobias.
 Be sure to carry antihistamines and if necessary a dust mask.
 Colleagues assisting our project were visibly affected by Somalia’s environment and these conditions can disturb concentration even in small amounts.

 Water is incredibly important as temperatures fluctuate between 35-40c though it feels hotter.
 Crouching to standing positions can cause dizziness and sweating can continue long after exposure to air conditioning.
 Be aware that everyone is different so recall your times in intense heat and multiply that by 10.